 AMP generation technicians perform operations and maintenance of all units, which are simple-cycle natural gas-fired turbines.

 For emission control, AMP uses two types of state-of-the-art technology: water injection technology and Selective Catalytic Reduction (SCR), both of which reduce nitrous oxide emissions.

 Smaller diesel units, owned by participating AMP member communities through the Ohio Municipal Electric Generation Agency (OMEGA) Joint Venture program, are used as distributed generation providing peaking power and mitigating the impact of higher power prices attributed to times of reported congestion.
-Diesel units also provide back-up to the Belleville Hydroelectric Plant.
 For more information on these projects, use the link below.

 AMP has developed behind-the-meter (BTM) generation projects to help participating AMP member communities lower their overall transmission costs and provide back-up generation sources.
 Fourteen host sites are operational in Ohio and Pennsylvania, and six sites are currently being developed in Michigan.

 Learn more about AMP’s Behind the Meter Peaking Generation.